Parasite load: Sexual selection

-Parasite load has been known to effect sexual selection in various species.
+Parasite load has been known to affect sexual selection in various species.
 Hamilton and Zuk (1982) suggested that females of species could base their choice of mates on heritable resistance to parasites.
 This hypothesis proposes that the expression of secondary sex characteristics depends on the hosts overall health.
 Hosts coevolve with parasites and thus generate heritable resistance to parasites, which have a net negative effect on host viability.
 Therefore, females will select males with few or no parasites by basing their choice on whether or not the male has fully expressed secondary sexual, otherwise known as 'healthy' characteristics.

 One study found that parasite load predicts mate choice in guppies.
 When controlling for other variables, females were shown to prefer males with relatively few parasites with this preference being associated with higher display rates that occur in less parasitized males.
 This phenomenon has also been observed in other species.